 - Our CARES program for fourth graders gathers students every Friday to meet with an advisor who focuses on one of these important topics: organizational skills; acts of faith; health and hygiene; pro-social behavior and anti-bullying; conflict resolution; respect and kindness; and the safe use of technology.

-- Typical curriculum-related field trips at each grade level include: Central Park Zoo and neighborhood walks for first graders; rivers/bridges and Museum of the City of New York for second graders; Eldridge Street Synagogue and the Lower East Side Tenement Museum for third graders; and the Morris-Jumel Mansion and Central Park with Urban Park Rangers for fourth graders.
+- Typical curriculum-related field trips at each grade level include: Central Park Zoo and neighborhood walks for first graders; rivers/bridges and Museum of the City of New York for second graders; Eldridge Street Synagogue and the Lower East Side Tenement Museum for third graders; and the Morris-Jumel Mansion, Inwood Park with Urban Park Rangers, and the Robot Foundry for fourth graders.

 - The entire school participates in our annual Book Month, as students and faculty read a designated picture book, learn directly from the author/illustrator, and engage in a series of workshops designed to extend and enhance their reading experience.